ankitpokhrel/jira-cli/README.md

    git clone git@github.com:ankitpokhrel/jira-cli.git
    ```

-2. [Optional] If you want to run a Jira instance locally, you can use the following make recipe.
+2. Optional: If you want to run a Jira instance locally, you can use the following make recipe.
-   The license key can be generated from the [atlassian admin](https://my.atlassian.com).
+   The trial license key can be generated from "Licenses" section in the [atlassian admin](https://my.atlassian.com).
    ```sh
    make jira.server
    ```